gwynethbradbury/itdatasurvey/README.md

 ```

 ###Application Configuration
- * `config.py` - will hold all configuration values for the application runtime
+ * `config.py` - will hold all configuration values for the application runtime - LOCAL FILE

 Getting Started